solid/notifications-panel/README.md

 Anyone can join the [Solid Notifications Panel chat](https://gitter.im/solid/notifications-panel).

-Online panel meetings occur weekly on Thursdays, 14:00 UTC at https://meet.jit.si/solid-notifications .
+A **tentative** slot for online panel meetings is held open on Thursdays, 14:00 UTC at https://meet.jit.si/solid-notifications.
+Please refer to the [chat](https://gitter.im/solid/notifications-panel) for concrete meeting plans and agendas.
 Meetings are transcribed and [published](https://github.com/solid/notifications-panel/tree/main/meetings/).

 ## Code of Conduct